IBM-Cloud/DevOps-Services-Docs/tutorials/trackplan/index.md

 <a name='nextsteps'></a>
 ##Next steps

-To learn more about the Track & Plan feature, see the [Track & Plan](/docs/reference/trackplan).
+To learn more about the Track & Plan feature, see [Track and plan](/docs/trackplan).

 [1]: https://hub.jazz.net